jaykorea/Isaac-RL-Two-wheel-Legged-Bot/README.md

 #### Dependencies

-This template depends on Isaac Sim and Orbit.
+This template depends on Isaac Sim and Lab.
 For detailed instructions on how to install these dependencies, please refer to the [installation guide](https://isaac-orbit.github.io/orbit/source/setup/installation.html).

 - [Isaac Sim](https://docs.omniverse.nvidia.com/isaacsim/latest/index.html)
 - [Orbit](https://isaac-orbit.github.io/orbit/)